ocxtal/libgaba/README.md

 	NULL);

 /*
- * 1-bit direction string can be converted to CIGAR
+ * 1-bit packed direction string can be converted to CIGAR
  * string (defined in the SAM format) with dump_cigar
  * or print_cigar function.
  */